mohsenh17/blog/README.md

-creating a blog using Flask
+creating a social media using Flask